MANTEL CLOCK. BRONZE, MARBLE. MODEL FROM LENOIR-RAVRIO,LOUIS-SATINSLAS. PARIS, FRANCE, CIRCA 1820.

 Reference: ZE345

 Table clock, Apollo.
 Bronze, marble.
 Model by LENOIR-RAVRIO, Louis-Stanislas (1783-1846).
 Paris, circa 1820.
-Table clock consisting of a stepped rectangular base made of red veined marble and gilt bronze elements with a clear classicist influence (molding of architectural motifs, set of garlands and elements linked with latticework), and the area of the clock face, situated on a stepped pedestal, placing, on it, a patinated bronze figure representing the god Apollo (note the gilt bronze lyre he holds in one hand).
-The dial, made of gilt bronze with different finishes, has Roman numerals, Breguet-type hands, and the inscription “L. RAVRIO BRONZIER / A PARIS”, relating to the creator of the bronzes in the work.
-Louis-Stanislas Lenoir-Ravrio (Paris, 1783 – Ivry, 1846), adopted son of André-Antoine Ravrio (1759-1814), was one of the leading bronze makers of his time (his father was also one), and they worked together for a number of years (until 1814).
-He officially joined his father's business in 1811, gaining great recognition for his works at the Garde-Meuble and for his participation in International and National Exhibitions.
+Table clock composed of a stepped rectangular base made of red veined marble with gilt bronze elements of clear classical influence (molding of architectural motifs, a set of garlands, and elements linked with interlacing patterns), and the clock face area, situated on a stepped pedestal, upon which sits a patinated bronze figure representing the god Apollo (note the gilt bronze lyre he holds in one hand).
+The gilt bronze dial with various finishes features Roman numerals, Breguet-style hands, and the inscription “L. RAVRIO BRONZIER / A PARIS”, referring to the creator of the bronzes of the piece.
+Louis-Stanislas Lenoir-Ravrio (Paris, 1783-Ivry, 1846), the adopted son of André-Antoine Ravrio (1759-1814), was one of the leading bronze casters of his time (his father was also one), and they worked together for several years (until 1814).
+He officially joined his father's business in 1811, gaining considerable recognition for his work at the Garde-Meuble and for his participation in International and National Exhibitions.
 Weight: 28 kg

 · Size: 43x16x62 cms.